-This type of therapy, which is used for various types of cancer, not just mesothelioma, uses high energy radiation to kill cancer cells.
-The radiation may be X-rays or gamma rays, as well as high energy charged particles.
-These high energy particles and rays kill living cells by damaging the DNA, or the genetic material.
-When DNA is badly damaged a cell will stop growing and dividing.
-The dead cell is then broken down and recycled or eliminated from the body through natural processes.
-Radiation kills all cells, not just cancer cells, but radiotherapy is given in a way that is targeted to minimize the death of healthy cells.
+This type of treatment used for various types of cancer, not just mesothelioma, uses high-energy beams of radiation to kill cancer cells.
+The radiation may be X-rays or gamma rays, as well as high-energy, charged particles.
+These high-energy particles and rays kill living cells by damaging the DNA, the genetic material.

 External Radiation Therapy

-Radiation therapy can be used in one of three ways: externally, internally, and systemically, depending on how it is applied to the patient.
-External radiation involves using a machine that creates a beam of radiation and aiming that beam at the part of the body in which the cancer has been found.
+External radiation involves using a machine that creates a beam of radiation and aiming that beam at the part of the body in which cancer has been found.
 The actual procedure is painless and is a lot like getting an X-ray.
 There are several different variations on external radiation therapy.

-One of these image-guided radiation therapy, which uses CT scans or MRI images to target the tumor in the body and aim the radiation beam.
-Three-dimensional radiation uses these images, but pieces them together to give an even clearer picture of where the tumor is.
-It helps to minimize the exposure of healthy tissue to radiation.
-Intensity-modulated radiation is administered in varying bursts of intensity.
-This allows the treatment to better target the exact size and shape of the tumor, again minimizing harm to healthy cells.
+One of these variations is image-guided radiation therapy, which uses CT scans or MRI images to target the tumor in the body and aim the radiation beam more accurately.
+Three-dimensional radiation uses these images but pieces them together to give an even clearer picture of where the tumor is.
+Using images helps to minimize the exposure of healthy tissue to radiation.

 Systemic Radiation Therapy